iOSNinja/ai-finance-assistant/README.md

 - **Layered evaluation > single accuracy score** — each layer (routing, retrieval, generation, guardrails) catches different bugs.
 Faithfulness eval surfaced a "citation lie" pattern where the LLM produced correct answers cited to chunks that didn't support them — invisible to correctness alone.
 - **Eval-design discipline matters as much as system design** — paraphrased prompt examples (not verbatim eval queries) prevent measuring memorization; LLM-as-judge uses a stronger model than the generator to avoid self-approval bias.
 - **Guardrails as code, not as prompt instructions** — a prompt that says "don't leak PII" is a suggestion; a regex + Presidio guard is a guarantee.
 Generic safe fallback (same message every block) prevents attackers from probing for bypasses.
+- **Cost discipline is an engineering pattern, not a flag** — production cost control means callbacks that observe without touching code, ContextVars that scope per-request safely across async, edge-triggered alerts that don't drown operators, and calibration scripts that prove thresholds instead of guessing them.

 ---